Repo-Factory/Spotify-Helper/README.md

 ## _SETUP_

-Even better than the spotify automation, the caveman days of setting up the entire enviroment, database and server are over because I was able to (with much pain) get this docker-compose file up and running... and oh is it beautiful.
+Even better than the spotify automation, the caveman days of setting up the entire enviroment, database and server are over because I was able to get this docker-compose file up and running... and oh is it beautiful.
 The docker container runs both the app and a containerized postgres database on its network, meaning the user has a clean slate every time they run the program - all with no setup.
 The spotify setup takes longer than the app setup.

 To get started just clone this repository with